chestnut42/doitbetter-unity/docs/archero-style.md

 ## Room object usage

 After you successfully created a room object you can start sending events.
-It's recommended to utilise only one room object for a given room session to save some CPU, that is used to create a hash from give data objects.
+It's recommended to utilise only one room object for a given room session to save some CPU.
+This object is used to create and cache a hash constructed of given data objects.
 However it's not strictly necessary.
 If you need so, you can create a room object for each event you're sending.

 If the player died, and you are restarting the level instantly you're not required to create new room object.